 Now that we understand what the Writing portion entails and what is expected, next we will give you a few reasons why it’s important to always take the Writing portion.

 Many colleges and universities require this section of the ACT.
 This section is optional, but a student can’t go back and only take the Writing portion of the test, they would have to retake the entire test and include this portion as well.
 So, an extra 40 minutes tacked on to the end of the test is much more appealing than retaking the entire test!
 Take a look at your college list and see if they require this section or not.

 Every essay is unique.
 Everyone has a different point of view and a different take on the essay.
 Voice your opinion!
 Keep in mind, you will still need to develop a position, include appropriate examples, organize points, and manage your time carefully.
 Make sure to indent your paragraphs, keep your writing neat, and minimize your spelling and grammatical errors.

 It’s just another essay.
 Don’t work yourself up too much about it.
 Think through a strategy to prepare for test day.
 You’ll want to incorporate some specific perspectives and analyze the quality of the argument.
 When you are prepared and ready, you will most likely feel more confident and that will reflect in your essay.

 If you simply don’t feel prepared and ready to take this section of the ACT, we can help.
-Our Standard and Advanced Courses as well as Private Tutoring cover the Writing Portion of the test.
+Our ACT Prep Course as well as Private Tutoring cover the Writing Portion of the test.
 Our tutors are invested in each student and want you to get the score you need for the school you want.